jepusto/SCD-Methods-Guide/docs/01-approaches-for-ES-estimation-and-synthesis.md

-# Approaches for Effect Size Estimation and Synthesis of Single-Case Studies {#intro}
+# Approaches for Effect Size Estimation and Synthesis of Single-Case Designs {#intro}

 This chapter provides the background and purpose for this methods guide.
 It also gives an overview of the three major approaches for estimation and synthesis of single-case studies: